No two people experience obsessive-compulsive disorder (OCD) the same. In fact, when it comes to diagnosis, OCD can be a broad definition.

 It’s important to remember that not everyone will experience the same symptoms.
 Listed above are simply the most common symptoms of OCD.

-Do you heavily worry about being contaminated?
+Do you worry a lot about being contaminated?
 Do you find yourself constantly cleaning or washing due to this worry?

-If so, you suffer from the symptom subtype of OCD known as contamination obsession (or cleaning compulsion).
-This subtype runs deep into the mind and actually inhibits your thought process.
+If so, then you struggle with contamination obsession (or cleaning compulsion).
+This subtype runs deep into the mind and inhibits your thought process.

-In an example, you might be walking down a city street and need to hit a button for the crosswalk sign.
+For example, you might be walking down a city street and need to hit a button for the crosswalk sign.
 You’ll immediately think of how contaminated that sign is and pull out some sanitizer (or run to the nearest bathroom to wash your hands).
-All for the sake of getting rid of that contaminated feeling.

 Do you feel as though you’re always in a state of danger?
-Does this feeling constantly cause you to check to make sure you’re in danger or not?
+Do you constantly check to make sure you’re not in danger?

 People struggling with harm obsession (or checking compulsion) are prone to repeatedly check potentially dangerous situations to make sure the hazard is relieved.

-In an example, you may be baking a sheet of cookies in your oven, well aware it’s going to take upwards of 20 to 30 minutes to finish.
-Though most people go off and do something else until they hear the timer go off, you find yourself repeatedly walking back to the oven to make sure everything’s okay.
+For example, you may be baking a sheet of cookies in your oven, well aware it’ll take 20 to 30 minutes to finish.
+Most people will go off and do something else until they hear the timer go off.
+However, you find yourself repeatedly walking back to the oven to make sure everything’s okay.

 You worry the oven may leak gas or somehow catch fire.
-You think by checking it consistently, you can avoid these potential dangers.
+You think by always checking it, you can avoid these potential dangers.

 Do you find yourself collecting numerous items that have no value to anyone other than yourself?
-Do you find your living space becoming more and more claustrophobic as you go about this collection?
+Do you find your living space becoming more and more claustrophobic?

-Hoarding is the most recent subtype of OCD to be recognized.
-People who struggle with this usually have numerous amounts of random objects (anything from old magazines to boxes of unused knick-knacks) barricading the walls of their home.
+Hoarding is the most recently recognized subtype of OCD.
+People who struggle with this usually have large amounts of random objects (anything from old magazines to boxes of unused knick-knacks) barricading their homes.

 Do you suffer from intrusive thoughts you haven’t told anyone about?
 Have you thought of yourself in situations you would never dare actually follow through with?